-- 6.1.
-The instructors shall include a minimum of one Registered Nurse who must be the program coordinator. - 6.2.
-If the program admits more than 10 students, the ratio of instructors to students in a laboratory or clinical setting shall not exceed 1:10. - 6.3.
-The Director of Nursing may be the program coordinator, but not the primary instructor. - 6.4.
-Other persons, including clients, experienced aides, and ombudsmen, may be utilized as needed to meet planned objectives. - 6.5.
-Instructor qualifications: - A. The program coordinator shall: - 1.
-Hold an active Colorado RN license in good standing. - 2.
-Have at least two (2) years of nursing experience in caring for the elderly and/or the chronically ill of any age. - 3.
-Attend a "Train the Trainer" program approved by the Board or have demonstrated competence in teaching adult learners as defined by Board policy. - B. The primary instructor shall: - 1.
-Hold an active Colorado Registered Nurse or Licensed Practical Nurse license in good standing. - 2.
-Have at least one (1) year of nursing experience in caring for the elderly and/or the chronically ill of any age. - 3.
-Attend a "Train the Trainer" program approved by the Board or have demonstrated competence in teaching adult learners as defined by Board policy. - C. Instructors from ancillary disciplines shall: - 1.
+- 6.1 The instructors shall include a minimum of one Registered Nurse who must be the program coordinator. - 6.2 If the program admits more than 10 students, the ratio of instructors to students in a laboratory or clinical setting shall not exceed 1:10. - 6.3 In a long-term care facility based program, the Director of Nursing may be the program coordinator, but not the primary instructor. - 6.4 Other persons, including Clients, experienced aides, and ombudsmen, may be utilized as needed to meet planned objectives. - 6.5 Instructor qualifications: - A. The program coordinator shall: - 1.
+Hold an active professional nursing license in good standing. - 2.
+Have at least two (2) years of nursing experience in caring for the elderly and/or the chronically ill of any age of which at least one (1) year must be in the provision of services in a long-term care facility.

+- Have completed a course in teaching adults (e.g., Train the Trainer) or have documented experience in teaching adults or have one (1) year experience in managing nurse aides. - B. The primary instructor shall: - 1.
+Hold an active professional nursing license in good standing or an active practical nursing license in good standing. - 2.
+Have at least one (1) year of nursing experience in caring for the elderly and/or the chronically ill of any age. - Have completed a course in teaching adults (e.g., Train the Trainer) or have documented experience in teaching adults or have one (1) year experience in managing nurse aides. - C. Instructors from ancillary disciplines shall: - 1.
 Have a minimum of one (1) year of current experience in their field. - 2.
 Where applicable, be licensed, registered or certified in good standing in their field.